There may be no word in the English Bible that quickens the beat of a sinner’s heart more than that of “forgiveness.”

 speak evil of no man, not to be contentious, to be gentle, showing all meekness toward all men.
 For we also once were foolish, disobedient, deceived, serving different lusts and pleasures, living in malice and envy, hateful, [and] hating one another (Titus 3:2-3).

 In his book, None of These Diseases, prominent physician Dr. S.I.
 McMillen has a chapter titled, “The High Cost Of Getting Even.”
-He vividly shows that the bitter, unforgiving spirit can bring much stress, and distress, to both mind and body.
+He vividly shows that the bitter, unforgiving spirit can bring much stress and distress to both mind and body.

 The Joy of Forgiveness Received

 She went directly to where the Lord reposed at the table.
 Her tears of joy flooded the Savior’s feet.
-Drying his feet with her long hair, she gently kissed them, and anointed them with precious ointment (see Luke 7:36ff).
-The Lord later explained that her actions were the result of the forgiveness she had received from him on an earlier (though unrecorded) occasion (see Jackson 1998, 67ff).
-Her lavish actions were issuing from a heart of profound gratitude.
+Drying his feet with her long hair, she gently kissed them and anointed them with precious ointment (see Lk.
+7:36ff).

-From this incident we must learn this lesson: to whatever degree we savor the value of our forgiveness from God, and entertain an appreciation thereof, to that degree will our thanksgiving be reflected in a measure of service to the Lord.
+From this incident, we must learn this lesson.
+To whatever degree we savor our forgiveness from God and entertain an appreciation thereof, to that degree will our thanksgiving be reflected in service to the Lord.